 Compiling a static library

-Static libraries (.a on most unix-like systems) is an archive containing multiple object files.
-In order to create one, we need to use the ar command.
+on most unix-like systems) is an archive containing multiple object files.
+In order to create one, we need to use the ar

 The default rules and patterns for static libraries are a bit strange in make, and can break a parallel invocation of make.
 In order to avoid that, we need to create a rule for the static libraries generation: